 The benefits of biophilic design include lowered temperatures, increased sustainability, and better moods for residents.
 And buildings made of living wood take the positive effects of biophilic design and dial them up.

 The future of organic architecture

-As we step into the future, advances in architecture, biology, and botany will pave the way for organic architecture that’s easier to modify and construct.
+As we step into the future, advances in commercial and multifamily architecture, biology, and botany will pave the way for organic architecture that’s easier to modify and construct.